 For Plant Personnel Only:

-If an employee receives a phone call, a message will be taken and given to the employee at their break time.
+If an employee receives a phone call at work, a message will be taken and given to the employee at their break time.
 In case of an emergency, the employee will be contacted immediately.

 Personal cellular telephone use is not allowed on the production floor.

-It is explained in this handbook that either the employee or the Company may terminate the employment relationship at any time, with or without reason or cause.
-The policies set forth in this handbook are not intended to give rise to contractual rights or obligations, or otherwise to restrict the at will nature of the employment relationship.
+Either the employee or the Company may terminate the employment relationship at any time, with or without reason or cause.
+The policies set forth in this Handbook are not intended to give rise to contractual rights or obligations, or otherwise to restrict the at will nature of the employment relationship.

 The Company reserves the right to change these policies at any time with or without notice.